iconify/documentation/documents/pages/tools/tools2/package/index.md

 - `[func]sendAPIQuery()` is a wrapper for `[func]fetch` with support for cache.
 It is used by functions like `[func]importFromFigma()`.
 - `[func]downloadFile()` is also a wrapper for `[func]fetch` that simplifies downloading of binary files, such as archives.
 It is used by GitHub and NPM downloaders.

-## Comparing

-When automating build process, publishing new package when nothing was changed makes no sense.
-There is a function in Iconify Tools to check for changes:

-- `[func]compareDirectories()` compares contents of two directories.

-Unlike simple comparison, this function ignores version numbers in `[file]package.json`, hidden files and different line endings.

 ## Versions {#versions}

 When publishing packages, you might want to change package version.
 Iconify Tools offers several functions to help you automate process: